 Why she gets so much attention

-Part of it is name recognition — she’s the former Speaker of the House.
-Part of it is the size of the trades — we’re talking about positions worth millions, not small bets.
+Part of it is name recognition.
+She’s the former Speaker of the House.
+Part of it is the size of the trades: positions worth millions, not small bets.
 And part of it is timing.
 Several of her disclosures landed right before major tech earnings or policy announcements, which fuels speculation about information asymmetry.

 Whether that’s skill, luck, or something else entirely is a debate that’s been going on for years.
 The data alone can’t settle it.
 What the data can tell you is how the portfolio performs when you follow along with the public information available to everyone.